| MY SECRETS

 variety of rice and cooking instructions are specified on the

+packet.
 It is simple to store rice: it should be kept in a cool,

 ventilated place with a regular supply of oxygen.
 For culinary